-When you get injured on the job, you may sustain a serious injury which requires medical attention for the remainder of your lifetime.
+Do you ever think about Future worker’s compensation cases?
+Porbably not until the moment you get injured on the job, you may sustain a serious injury that requires medical attention for the remainder of your lifetime.
 It is very important that you are adequately compensated for the amount of future medical attention you will require so that you don’t pay out of your own pocket for medical care your employer was responsible for.

 On the other hand, if you settle by compromise and release, you will settle out your entitlement to future medical care for a cash value.
 Each case is different and whether you should close your case by stipulation of award or by compromise and release depends on your individual case.